 ABOUT KALACHUVADU

-Since 1995, Kalachuvadu Publications (KP) has not only blazed the trail for the finest in contemporary Tamil writing but also brought the best of world literature in translation to the doorstep of the Tamil reader.
+Since 1995, Kalachuvadu Publications (KP) has not only been a pioneering force in contemporary Tamil writing but has also played a crucial role in introducing high-quality translations of world literature to Tamil readers, effectively bringing global literary treasures to their doorstep.

 Flanders: Problemski Hotel by Dimitri Verhulst, De buitenkant van Meneer Jules by Diane Broeckhoven and My Little War by Louis Paul Boon.